Secure Just by Being in a Cave?Security of OSS — Fluid Attacks as a vivid example

 referring to the increasing use of OSS by development teams in

-one, which may serve as an introduction to the post you are currently reading,
+one, which may serve as an introduction to this

-and some of its benefits as a business
+from proprietary software, and some of its benefits as a business

-For this post, we have decided to give more room to the security of OSS
+strategy.
+For this post, we’ve decided to give more room to the security

 About two months ago, Nivel4 reported that the source codes of three Mexican banks' mobile applications had been leaked and revealed on the web.
 Some people on the networks commented that the cause of the leak was a misconfiguration, and the banks immediately reported that there was no impact on the security of the systems and customers' sensitive data.
 Was it true?
 I believe that many people were suspicious of such security on the spot.
 By the way, if there was nothing to lose by showing the code, why did they keep it out of sight?
 These banks undoubtedly lost users' confidence and reputation among competitors.

 One of the most mentioned business benefits of OSS is, contrary to many people’s intuition, security.
 When we talk about an OSS project widely recognized on the web, we can say that many eyes are scrutinizing it and many hands are testing it regularly.
 Consequently, the chances of overlooking cybersecurity risks are much lower than when the project is private.
-A large community with a wide variety of members can detect and fix flaws and vulnerabilities in the code much faster, before any attack, than a small group of developers belonging to a single company.
+A large community with a wide variety of members can detect and fix vulnerabilities in the code much faster than a small group of developers belonging to a single company.

 Nevertheless, I should note that many companies keep their code secret,

-However, some hide only their 'essential' portions of code
+their competitors.
+That’s comprehensible.
+However, some hide only their

 Fluid Attacks comes in.